Minimum required credits for PC: 43

 - Prior to entering class all students must pass a drug screening exam and criminal background check.

-- Completion of candidate interview.
-Application forms for admission to the Dakota Nursing Program may be obtained from the nursing office in January.
+Application instructions for admission to the Dakota Nursing Program may be obtained from www.dakotanursing.org.
 The admissions committee will review the application and qualifications of each individual.
 Students will be notified in writing of their acceptance status.
 The number of students admitted will vary by location.

 - Professionalism & Leadership - Incorporate professional standards and scope of practice as a certificate practical nurse while pursuing professional growth within legal, ethical, and regulatory frameworks.

 - Client-Centered Care - Provide culturally competent care for clients while promoting their self-determination and integrity.

 - Evidence-Based Practice & Nursing Judgment - Utilize the nursing process, science, and clinical reasoning to provide quality evidencedbased client care.